laravel/framework/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb combination of simplicity, elegance, and innovation gives you a complete toolset required to build any application with which you are tasked.
+Laravel is accessible yet powerful, providing tools needed for large, robust applications.
+A superb combination of simplicity, elegance, and innovation gives you the complete toolset required to build any application with which you are tasked.

 ## Learning Laravel

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
-The [Laravel documentation](https://laravel.com/docs) is in-depth and complete, making it a breeze to get started learning the framework.
+The [Laravel documentation](https://laravel.com/docs) is in-depth and complete, making it a breeze to start learning the framework.

-If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 1100 video tutorials covering a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
+If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 1100 video tutorials covering a range of topics, including Laravel, modern PHP, unit testing, JavaScript, and more.
 Boost the skill level of yourself and your entire team by digging into our comprehensive video library.

 ## Contributing